LETA Home | Open Enrollment | Information for Agencies | Phoenix Police Reserve Program

-Background investigations for the March 2, 2014 academy will be accepted beginning October 1, 2013 - mid-January 2014.
+Background investigations for the February 23, 2014 academy are closed.
+Applications will be accepted for the July 27, 2014 academy beginning March 3, 2014 - June 20, 2014.
 Open enrollment students must successfully complete the background investigation process described on this website and will be notified if they are accepted.
 GCC enrollment will occur on the first day of the Academy.

 The Glendale Community College Law Enforcement Training Academy is certified by the Arizona Peace Officer Standards and Training Board (AzPOST).

 The mission of the Glendale Community College Law Enforcement Training Academy is to educate, train, conform, and inspire.
 The goal is to develop peace officers of character and commitment to duty and to provide them with the knowledge and skills needed to be competent and attain professional growth throughout their career.
 The academy program achieves this with a focus on the intellectual, physical, mental, and emotional growth necessary for professional excellence.

 The Glendale Community College offers a part time Law Enforcement Training Academy that is approximately ten (10) months in length with recruits attending two nights per week and all day on Sunday.
 Recruits who attend the academy are sponsored by police departments or open enrollment recruits who are unsponsored.
 At the conclusion of the academy, the recruits who are sponsored receive full peace officer certification.
 The open enrollment students await sponsorship or employment before full certification is achieved.